4igz/CS-YearOne/README.md

-This is just a repo dump for noteworthy projects of my first year in a Software Development class.
+This is just a repo dump for noteworthy projects from my first year in a Software Development class.